-The mandatory minimum sentence for sex trafficking of a child is 10 years in prison, or a fine of up to $250,000, or both a fine and imprisonment.
+The mandatory minimum sentence for sex trafficking of a child is 10 years in prison, or a fine of up to $250,000, or both.

-These charges were initially sealed, as prosecutors stated the pair posed a flight risk and making the charges public before the arrests were carried out could jeopardize the investigation, according to a petition.
+The charges were initially sealed, as prosecutors stated the pair posed a flight risk and making the charges public before the arrests could jeopardize the investigation, according to a petition.
 The charges were unsealed Aug.
 1 after federal warrants were served July 31.